 - A computer with Windows always has a higher price, for the Windows license.
 You can avoid that.

 11 places to buy Linux laptops and computers

 Some disclaimers/information before you see the list of shops offering computers with Linux preloaded.

 Please make a purchase based on your own decisions.
 I am simply listing the Linux computer sellers here, I cannot vouch for their product quality, after sale service, or other such things.

 This is not a ranked list.
 The items listed here are in no particular order.
 The numbers are for the purpose of counting the items, not ranking them.

 Let’s see where you can get desktops and laptops with Linux preinstalled from.

 Dell has been offering Ubuntu laptops for several years now.
 Their flagship product XPS features a Developer Edition series that comes with Ubuntu preinstalled.

 If you read my review of Dell XPS Ubuntu edition, you know that I loved this laptop.
 It’s been more than two years and this laptop is still in great condition, and performance has not deteriorated.

-Dell XPS is an expensive device, with a price tag of over $1000.
+Dell XPS is an expensive device, with a price tag of around $1000.
 If that’s out of your budget, Dell also has an inexpensive offering in its Inspiron laptop line.

 Do note that Dell doesn’t display the Ubuntu/Linux laptops on its website.
 Unless you already knew that Linux laptops are offered by Dell, you wouldn’t be able to find them.

 So, go to Dell’s website and enter “Ubuntu” in its search box to see the products that ship with Ubuntu Linux preinstalled.